mttschltz/kittythinks/content/food-security-water.md

 To measure groundwater depletion, one can look at local wells or the GRACE (Gravity Recovery and Climate Experiment) satellite data, as well as flow models.
 Differing analysis methods will give significantly different answers as to the existing groundwater storage levels.
 The simpler the method, the more extrapolation is needed, which may give answers that are too low.
 Methods which neglect recharge from irrigation and surface water bodies as well as the dynamic response of groundwater systems, may instead overestimation the rate of depletion.
 Clearly, making correct assumption of the depletion of groundwater represents significant challenges, but it can be agreed upon that the depletion _is_ significant and accelerating.

-In January 2026, the UN declared the "_dawn of an era of global water bankruptcy"._\
+In January 2026, the UN declared the "_dawn of an era of global water bankruptcy". _ Here, UN scientists \
 \
 ⁴_Aeschbach-Hertig, W., & Gleeson, T. (2012).
 Regional strategies for the accelerating global problem of groundwater depletion.
 Nature Geoscience, 5(12), 853–861. https://doi.org/10.1038/ngeo1617_